GandhiCloudLab/ibm-cloud-private-catalog-iam-ag/README.md

 14. The Product/Tile is published.

-Y   ou can click on `Gan-Catalog` to go back to Private Catalog page.
+    You can click on `Gan-Catalog` to go back to Private Catalog page.

 <img src="images/AddCatalogProduct-AGAP-03-updateproduct-9-publsihed.png" width="600">
 <br></br>